beNative/docforge/FUNCTIONAL_MANUAL.md

 ## 2. Core Features

-### Creating Documents and Folders
+### Creating and Managing Documents and Folders

 - **New Document:** Click the `+` icon at the top of the sidebar or use the `Ctrl+N` shortcut.
-A new, untitled document will be created and opened in the editor.
-- **New Folder:** Click the folder icon with a `+` to create a new folder at the root of your document list.
+- **New Root Folder:** Click the folder icon with a `+` to create a new folder at the root of your document list.
+- **New Subfolder:** Select an existing folder and click the "New Subfolder" icon to create a folder inside it.
+- **Duplicate Selection:** Select one or more items and click the "Duplicate" icon to create a deep copy.

 ### Editing Documents

 The document editor is a powerful Markdown-aware text editor.

 - **Title:** The title of the document can be edited directly at the top of the editor.
-- **Auto-Naming:** If you create an "Untitled Document" and start writing, the application will automatically generate a title for you based on the content after you've typed a sufficient amount.
+- **Auto-Naming:** If the title is blank, the application can generate a title for you based on the content using your configured LLM.
 - **Content:** The main text area supports Markdown syntax.
 - **View Modes:**
     - **Editor Only:** The default text editing view.
     - **Preview Only:** A rendered view of your Markdown content.
     - **Split Vertical/Horizontal:** A side-by-side or top-and-bottom view of the editor and the live preview.
 - **Toolbar Actions:**
+    - **Save Version:** Manually save the current content as a new version in the document's history.
+The button icon will be highlighted when there are unsaved changes.
     - **Undo/Redo:** Step backward or forward through your changes.
     - **Version History:** Open a view to see all saved versions of the document.
     - **Copy:** Copy the document's content to the clipboard.